Musavat: Early Musavat (1911–1923)

-Musavat was founded in 1911 in Baku as a secret organization by Mahammad Amin Rasulzade, Mahammad Ali Rasulzade (his cousin), Abbasgulu Kazimzade, and Taghi Nagioglu.
+Musavat was founded in 1911 in Baku as a secret organization by Mahammad Amin Rasulzade, his cousin Mahammad Ali Rasulzade, Abbasgulu Kazimzade, and Taghi Nagioglu.
 Its initial name was the Muslim Democratic Musavat Party.
 The first members were Veli Mikayiloghlu, Seyid Huseyn Sadig, Abdurrahim bey, Yusif Ziya bey and Seyid Musavi bey.
 Early Musavat members also included future Communist leader of Azerbaijan SSR Nariman Narimanov.
-This initiative was coming from Mahammad Amin Rasulzade, who was then living in exile in Istanbul.
+This initiative from Mahammad Amin Rasulzade came when he was living in exile in Istanbul.

-In its early years before the First World War, Musavat was a relatively small, secret underground organization, much like its counterparts throughout the Middle East, working for the prosperity and political unity of the Muslim and Turkic-speaking world.
+In its early years before, the First World War, Musavat was a relatively small, secret underground organization, much like its counterparts throughout the Middle East, working for the prosperity and political unity of the Muslim and Turkic-speaking world.
 Although Musavat espoused pan-Islamic ideology and its founder was sympathetic to the pan-Turkic movement, the party supported the tsarist regime during the First World War.
 Russia's social democrats perceived the foundation of Musavat in what they considered "imperial, orientalist terms, governed by the long-standing ideological categories of Muslim backwardness, treachery and religious fanaticism", as a betrayal of historic proportions.

 Musavat's programme, which appealed to the Azerbaijani masses and assured the party of the sympathy of the Muslims abroad, announced the following aims: